Ron484/IOT-Tasks-SmartMethods/README.md

 The first subtask:
 1- A web page that converts speech to Arabic text: for run the website page:

-Click the page link :
+1-Click the page link :
 https://speech-text-convertor.netlify.app/

-then press the "Start" button only once and then start talking.
+2-then press the "Start" button only once and then start talking.

 Converting your speech to text will stop as soon as you stop talking, then if you talk again a new recording will start.
 This web page works on laptops, mobiles